-Close Frees the internal structure that is used to store information about the information to the export information file for IPMultiNICB resources to read it.
+Close Frees the internal structure that is used to store information about the resource.

 Monitor Checks the status of each physical interface.
-Writes the status attribute is 1
+Writes the status information to the export information file for IPMultiNICB resources to read it.

 Performs a failover.
-Performs failback if the value of the Failback attribute of the resource is in working condition.
+Performs failback if the value of the Failback attribute is 1 attribute of the resource is in working condition.